hydra3333/Pi4CC/README.md

 4. we'll enable use of use `https` and `http`, using both the server name and (mandatorily) the fixed IP address
 5. we'll use the fixed IP address in a browser to access the web page and it's components (only this has been tested to work)
 6. we've pre-created a disk/folder full of subdirectories and `.mp4` files
-7. we have at least `Python 3.8.1` installed (installer "Run as Admin", Advanced options `for all users` and all related options set)
+7. we have at least `Python 3.8.1` installed (installer `Run as Administrator`, `Advanced` options `for all users` and all related options set)

 ## How to for Windows 10:

 ### Preliminary software requirements

-Download and install `Python 3.8.1` or later (installer "Run as Admin", Advanced options `for all users` and all related options set)
+Download and install `Python 3.8.1` or later (installer `Run as Administrator`, `Advanced` options `for all users` and all related options set)
 Source: `https://www.python.org/downloads/`  and use the `Windows x86-64 executable installer`.

 Once Python is installed for all users (may need to reboot for it to take effect globally),
-Click Start, type `CMD` and on the right is the link "Run as Administrator", click on it and enter Administrator password.
+Click Start, type `CMD` and on the right is the link `Run as Administrator`, click on it and enter Administrator password.
-In the `CMD` window, type these 3 DOS commands to install the dependencies required by "create-json.py" :
+In the `CMD` window, type these 3 DOS commands to install the dependencies required by `create-json.py` :
 ```
 pip3 install pymediainfo
 pip3 install requests